allisoncerna/MuniciPAL-CAP6951-Team13/README.md

     [ ] Frontend: Streamlit interface development.

 ## Data Inventory
-The system consumes documents defined in data/manifest.csv.
-Please refer to that file for the full list of supported ordinances and policy files.
+The system consumes documents from the City of Delray Beach.
+Please refer to data/raw for the full list of supported ordinances and policy files.

 ## Data Manifest